RiRe/NUXOA-Docs/source/index.html.md

 Using this endpoint, you can order upgrade an existing server.
 Your account will be billed with the breakdown amount for the price difference.
 The recurring amount will change to the price for the new configuration.

 <aside class="notice">
-It is not possible to downgrade a server.
-Therefore, reverting an upgrade is not possible.
+It is not possible to downgrade the storage.
+Therefore, reverting an upgrade is not always possible.
 </aside>

 <aside class="notice">